JelleZijlstra/sqlalchemy-stubs/README.md

 ## TODOs

 - Provide testing (both a local test script and a Travis setup)
-- Document why the SQLAlchemy stubs were deleted
+- Document in this file what problems led to SQLAlchemy being deleted from typeshed.
 - Maybe provide an automated installation script.
 (For example, I think we could make a pip package that depends on mypy and installs these stubs inside mypy's copy of typeshed.
 Or we could wait for mypy to provide a standardized way to add third-party stubs.)